Best Office Chair for Back Pain 2023

 • Seat Width: 20”

 Based on these numbers, this chair is a great fit for shorter people, average-sized folk, and taller people with long legs and lean-to-medium builds.
-About the only segment of the market that can’t fit comfortably into the Embody are bigger, stockier people, who will run afoul of the chair’s 300-pound weight limit.
+The only segment of the market that can’t comfortably fit into the Embody is bigger, stockier people, who will run afoul of the chair’s 300-pound weight limit.

 Adjustability